biolink/kgx/docs/reference/transformer.md

 **No streaming**

-In this mode, records are read from a source and written to an intermediate graph.
-This intermediate graph can then be used as a substrate for various graph operations.
+In this mode, the Transformer reads records from a source and writes to an intermediate graph.
+One can then use this intermediate graph as a substrate for various graph operations.

 ```python